LeslieDancey/FME_Desktop_Advanced/reader_and_writer_optimization.md

 However, if you look at the workspace, many of these tables are not even connected to anything.
 The unconnected tables are still being read but the data is being ignored:

+Basically, if you don’t need the data, and the feature type is not connected to anything in the workspace, then delete that feature type.

+Then the table will not be read and performance will improve.

+The second scenario – specifically for file datasets – is a "dangling" Reader.
+This is where you have deleted all of the feature types, but not the underlying Reader: